DraganTashevHaaland/Advanced-CSharp/README.md

 # Advanced-CSharp

-Over here, I gonna post all my Homeworks and Applications from all modules of C# Advanced part.
+I'am gonna post all my Homeworks and Applications from all modules of C# Advanced part.
-Hope, it's will be usefull for you .
+I Hope, it will be usefull for you .